FiendFyre5/cse110Page/index.md

             diff = d1-d2
             return diff.total_seconds()
          ```
-Do you wanna go back to the to my about again?
-[Click Here](https://github.com/FiendFyre5/cse110Page/blob/add-gitignore/index.md#about)

 2. **Web Development Intern @ NIC, Govt. of Chhattisgarh, India**
    * _Summer 2018 and 2019_